Author Archives: eejm

 Alexander had four siblings:

 In 1841, Alexander accompanied his sister Marie on her journey to Russia to marry the future Alexander II.
 After the wedding, Alexander stayed for a time in Russia, where he became close to his sister’s imperial in-laws.
-Nicholas I, Emperor of All Russia was so impressed by Alexander that he considered marrying the Hessian princes to one of the daughters of his brother Grand Duke Michael Nikolaevich.
+Nicholas I, Emperor of All Russia was so impressed by Alexander that he considered marrying the Hessian prince to one of the daughters of his brother Grand Duke Michael Nikolaevich.

 However, Alexander had fallen in love with Julia Hauke, one of Marie’s ladies-in-waiting and the daughter of the former minister of war.
 Although forbidden by Nicholas I to marry, the couple married anyway in 1851 as Julia was already pregnant with their first child.
 The marriage forced the couple to leave Russia, but the two were allowed to settle in the Grand Duchy of Hesse and by Rhine.
-However, the marriage was viewed as morganatic which removed any future children from the Hesse and by Rhine line of succession.
+However, the marriage was viewed as morganatic and removed any future children from the Hesse and by Rhine line of succession.
 Julia was granted the title of Countess of Battenberg, a castle in Hesse and by Rhine.
 Eventually, the two regained some of their favor in Russia and Hesse and Hesse and by Rhine.

 Julia and Alexander; Photo Credit – Wikipedia